kristopolous/fiction/framework.md

 Let me drop the silicon valley business guy facade.

 All institutions are human institutions and computer related ones are no different.
 The same mechanisms that can drive any other system into madness can happen to computers as well.

-In a way these toxic systems can only thrive in environments where they are given the privilege to exist.
+Toxic systems can only thrive in environments where they are given the privilege to exist.

-It's the very nature of the maturity of our technology, the increase in computing speed And the amount of money flowing through the industry that provides the necessary conditions For these systems to arise.
-Protected ignorance is a privilege that means Hard realities aren't forced through tight constraints.
+It's the very nature of the maturity of our technology, the increase in computing speed and the amount of money flowing through the industry that provide the necessary conditions for these systems to arise.
+Because the path to success does not have tight constraints, there it becomes a recreational theme park full of levers that aren't necessarily attached to anything.
+Instead of brevity and efficiency, richness and elaborate complexity become the primary values.

-In the same way that high profits can make the most wreckless management practices not Have any consequences, the current conditions give us the room for The festering of the worst tendencies of the human condition.
+In the same way that high profits can make the most wreckless management practices not have any consequences and thus seen as enlightened, the current conditions give room for the festering of the worst tendencies in how popularity is formed through systems such as
+authoritarianism, tribalism, and power exploitation.

 The disasters are thus never truly disasters because the success or failure of the product was ultimately irrelevant.